peaBerberian/gif-renderer.rs/README.md

 --

-For example, invalid gif files will just trigger what rust calls a "panic" which will result in a difficult-to-read error report.

-I still have to work on a better error management to write a clean error to stderr.

---

 The GIF 89a "Plain Text Extension" is ignored when encountered in a GIF file.

 Plain Text Extension support is hard to do, never used and even web browsers do